 #2 The 352 Walls

-Impressive art murals are all over Gainesville, Florida.
-Check out the 352 Walls mural tour webpage to see a map including the popular addresses of Loosey’s, Make.Work, Cowboys Saloon, Market Street Pub, The Top, and North Downtown Parking Garage.
+Impressive art murals are all over town so it is no surprise that seeing them is one of the cool things to do in Gainesville that we recommend.
+Check out Gainesville’s 352 Walls mural tour webpage to see a map including the popular addresses of Loosey’s, Make.Work, Cowboys Saloon, Market Street Pub, The Top, and North Downtown Parking Garage.
 Artists from around the world have shared their eye-catching talents with the city of Gainesville for this popular project.

 #3 Florida Museum of Natural History

 The Florida Museum of Natural History has five permanent exhibits: South Florida People & Environments, Florida fossils, Northwest Florida Waterways & Wildlife, Butterflies, and Exploring Our World.
 This impressive history museum also features limited run special attractions.
 During our visit, it was Frogs: A Chorus of Colors.
 We got to see live frogs from around the world and learn about their habitats, importance to the ecosystem, and hear frog calls.
 Children will love all of the special features geared towards their ages.